AdityaGattu/GenAI_ProMailer/README.md

-# 📧 Cold Mail Generator
+# 📧 GenAI - ProMailer
 Cold email generator for services company using groq, langchain and streamlit.
 It allows users to input the URL of a company's careers page.
 The tool then extracts job listings from that page and generates personalized cold emails.
 These emails include relevant portfolio links sourced from a vector database, based on the specific job descriptions.

 **Imagine a scenario:**

-- Nike needs a Principal Software Engineer and is spending time and resources in the hiring process, on boarding, training etc
-- Atliq is Software Development company can provide a dedicated software development engineer to Nike.
-So, the business development executive (Mohan) from Atliq is going to reach out to Nike via a cold email.
+Scenario for Apple:

+Apple's Hiring Needs: Apple is actively searching for a Software Development Engineer in Site Reliability Engineering (SRE) to enhance its machine learning infrastructure and large-scale distributed systems, dedicating significant resources to the hiring, onboarding, and training process.

+Atliq's Expertise: Atliq, a software development company, has a team of experts with extensive experience in Python, Java, and DevOps for machine learning applications.
+They can provide a dedicated software engineer skilled in these areas to meet Apple's immediate needs.

+Business Outreach: Ram, a business development executive at Atliq, sends a cold email to Apple, proposing a partnership where Atliq's dedicated engineer can quickly integrate into Apple's team, reducing the time and cost associated with traditional hiring and training.

 ![img.png](imgs/img.png)